 - ease of creating subpages in different languages.

-It is worth noting that as many as six of the ten above Drupal-based websites are ranked among the top in Amazon Alexa – the ranking of the most popular websites in terms of the number of visitors.
-This means enormous load and the need to process impressive amounts of information at the same time.
+It's worth noting that as many as six of the ten above Drupal-based websites are ranked among the top in Amazon Alexa – the ranking of the most popular websites in terms of the number of visitors.
+This means an enormous load and the need to process impressive amounts of information at the same time.
 As you can see, Drupal is not just for simple blogs.
 Companies from all over the world choose and use it successfully for a variety of websites, because of the sea of options and the stability that they can rely on.
+Check how we can help you take advantage of these possibilities within our Drupal development services.